jdhwpgmbca/pcapture/QUICKSTART-WINDOWS.md

 - This may take a while the first time you build.
 It needs to download lots of dependencies, not just for my project, but for the Quarkus application server.
 - Once it's done, you should have a working version of the app running on http://localhost:8080.
-- If you go to http://localhost:8080, it should boot you to the Keycloak server's `quarkus` realm page, if you've done everything correctly, and I haven't missed anything ;)
+- If you go to http://localhost:8080, it should redirect you to the Keycloak server's `quarkus` realm page, if you've done everything correctly, and I haven't missed anything ;)
-- Login using the username `alice` and the password `alice`.
+- Login using the username `alice` and the password `alice`, or perhaps `admin` and `admin` or `jdoe` and `jdoe`.

 ## Cosmetic Settings